 I started my Christian walk just before my 21st birthday in 1978 on a gold mine in South Africa.
-I was new on the mines and a working colleague and I were stuck in a classroom together learning the Bantu language so that we could communicate with the Bantu migrant workers.
-It was a miracle in that the gold mines do not employ people with criminal records, yet this guy I was studying with was just six months out of jail for house breaking & theft.
+Being new on the mines I had to go through the induction course, part of which was learning the Bantu language to be able to communicate with the migrant workers.
+I found myself in a big classroom with only one other working colleague, which, on the part of my colleague was a miracle in that the gold mines do not employ people with criminal records, yet this guy I was studying with was just six months out of jail for house breaking & theft.

 I was intrigued with his story but then he started telling me about Jesus, which really irritated me.
 But after eight days of being shut up in a classroom with this ex-con, I started seeing that he had changed from what his former self was, and so I started listening more attentively.
 It wasn’t long after that that I became a Christian myself.